 It’s also worth considering the active ingredient – sodium chlorite.
 Although it’s perfectly legal to use in cosmetic dental products in the UK, it’s a little controversial and may not work as well as peroxide-based products.

 Overall, you’re likely to see an improvement in the whiteness of your teeth with Mr Blanc.
-If you want something that’s stronger with more long-term results, consider a light-activated system like Smile Avenue or Snow.
+If you want something that’s stronger with more long-term results consider our #1 whitening kit Smile White, or alternatively a light-activated system like Snow.

 Dental Nursing Journal: Teeth whitening kits risk.
 Consulted 13th November 2020.